illumion-ltd/h5pydantic/docs/tutorial.rst

 .. literalinclude:: src/experiment.txt

-Now, when it comes to analysis, we want to load up the HDF5 file from disk:
+Now, when it comes to analysis, we want to load up the HDF5 file from disk.
+We use a context manager :ref: load() that will open the ``experiment.hdf`` file, allow users to access all the data, including datasets within the context block, and close the file at the end of the context block.

 .. literalinclude:: src/load.py